josiahcoad/chat-quickstart/README.md

 - https://youtu.be/-xkduCeudgY?si=qFi2h3BMj7sBqMrm
 - "short term memory" is just the conversation history so that the LLM knows what has been said so far
 - "long term memory" is just a key value store that the LLM can use to store information
-  - it decided when to store info and then the entire store is included in every system prompt of the chat
+  - the LLM decides when to store info (via a tool call)
+  - and the entire store is included in every subsequent system prompt of the chat
   - this helps is remember and update preferences of the user
+  - but be careful about this memory getting too big
+- to interact with it, go to https://agentchat.vercel.app/?apiUrl=http://localhost:2024&assistantId=memory_agent
 ### 9. Add a GUI to your chat app
 - https://youtu.be/sCqN01R8nIQ?si=AXGrNoyt0ZtuqegW